 A short, ten-minute ride across waters once sailed by Spanish conquistadors, the resort’s private island, Palomino Island, awaits with a wide variety of activities.

 Even the ride on the boats over to the island is a big adventure for children staying at the resort.
-Overheard on one of ferry rides to the island – the little girl sitting in front of us asked her mother, “So, where are the fairies?”
+Overheard on one of the ferry rides to the island – the little girl sitting in front of us asked her mother, “So, where are the fairies?”

 From an array of water sports to horseback riding to shopping, or relaxing on the beach with a beverage in hand, Palomino Island is one of the resort’s most popular attractions.